Graph-oriented Instruction Tuning of Large Language Models for Generic Graph Mining: The Framework

 \subsection{Diverse Instruction Generation}

-With the compact graph descriptions of each node, another necessary step in fine-tuning LLMs for generic graph mining lies in crafting diverse and high-quality instructions~\cite{ouyang2022training,jiao2023instruct}.
-However, such well-constructed instructions are not readily available in every situation and manual construction is often very costly.
+With the compact graph descriptions tailored to each node, another critical step in fine-tuning LLMs for generic graph mining is crafting diverse and high-quality instructions~\cite{ouyang2022training,wang2023far}.
+Benefiting from the key graph information captured by our designed compact graph descriptions, we can accurately and efficiently construct abundant graph-related task instructions (e.g., node classification, link prediction, and graph-to-text).
+While these instructions enable LLMs to effectively grasp compact graph descriptions, they may not always be easily comprehended when encountering unfamiliar graph structures or new tasks, potentially leading to inaccuracies and limited reasoning across various datasets.
+Moreover, manual construction of these instructions is often highly costly in terms of both time and resources.

-To address these problems, we propose to distill generation capabilities from advanced LLMs~\cite{shridhar2023distilling} (e.g., GPT-4~\cite{achiam2023gpt} with over 200 billion parameters) for graph-related tasks.
-Our approach, inspired by the Chain-of-Thought (CoT) processing methodology~\cite{wei2022chain}, prompts GPT-4 via a flexible template based on our compact graph descriptions for different tasks, and then constructs task-specific CoT-based instruction packages.
-Different from the existing methods that leverage CoT in the prompting stage~\cite{wei2022chain,xiang2024badchain}, we directly construct CoT-based instruction packages, which can leverage its diversity and reasoning ability to facilitate instruction tuning with graph data.
+To address these problems, we propose to distill the reasoning capabilities from advanced LLMs~\cite{shridhar2023distilling} (e.g., GPT-4~\cite{achiam2023gpt} with over 200 billion parameters) for graph-related tasks.
+Our approach, inspired by the Chain-of-Thought (CoT) processing methodology~\cite{wei2022chain}, prompts GPT-4 via a flexible template based on our compact graph descriptions for different tasks and then constructs task-specific CoT-based instruction packages.
+Different from the existing methods that leverage CoT in the prompting stage~\cite{wei2022chain,xiang2024badchain}, we directly construct CoT-based instruction packages, harnessing their diversity and reasoning abilities to facilitate instruction tuning with graph data.

-Specifically, we first design diverse CoT templates for targeted popular graph tasks, such as node classification, link prediction, and graph-to-text (shown in Appendix~\ref{sec:app-template} Table~\ref{tab:template}).
-Then, we prompt GPT-4 to generate a small number of CoT-based instructions across diverse tasks.
-This approach distills GPT-4's vast knowledge base to augment the reasoning and analytical abilities of our \method, as depicted in Figure~\ref{fig:COT}.
+Specifically, as shown in Fig.~\ref{fig:COT}, we first design diverse task-specific instructions based on compact graph descriptions, such as node classification, link prediction, and graph-to-text.
+Then, we prompt GPT-4 with a small number of task-specific instructions to generate the corresponding step-by-step reasoning, which is used to conduct CoT-based instructions with the initial instructions across diverse tasks.
+This approach distills GPT-4's vast knowledge base to augment the reasoning and analytical abilities of our \method, enhancing the understanding of compact graphs.

 To optimize the cost-effectiveness of querying GPT-4, we introduce the CoT-based instruction package.
-For every set of 1,000 standard instructions, we integrate 100 CoT-based instructions tailored to the same graph task.
-This approach not only proves to be economical but also broadens the diversity and flexibility of instructions, accommodating an array of graph-related tasks.
+For every set of 1,000 standard task-specific instructions, we integrate 100 CoT-based instructions tailored to the same graph task.
+This approach not only proves to be economical but also broadens the diversity and flexibility of instructions, accommodating a range of graph-related tasks.